devpro/helm-charts/charts/neuvector/README.md

 # open https://neuvector.40.115.47.172.sslip.io/ and do first login with login/login (if connection timeout, wait a little and retry)

-# if needed, deletes the chart
+# if needed, deletes the chart and deletes the namespace
-helm uninstall neuvector -n neuvector
+helm uninstall neuvector -n neuvector kubectl delete ns neuvector
 ```

 ## How to view examples